spencershepard/RotorOps/README.md

 ### Developers
 We welcome contributors to this new project!
 Please get in touch on Discord with new ideas or pickup/create an issue in this repo.

+#### Install python

+If using VSCode, you can install the Python extension to get started: [VS Marketplace Link](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

+If not, you may need to install python 3.8.5.
+If you are using Windows, you can download it here: https://www.python.org/downloads/release/python-385/

+#### Create a python virtual environment

+To create a virtual environment, run the following command in the root of the project:

+`python -m venv .venv`

+If using VSCode, you can use the ">Python: create environment" command.

+#### Install python dependencies

+In a terminal, type `pip install -r .\Generator\requirements.txt`

+#### Build the mission generator

+In a terminal, type `build.bat`

+The mission generator will be built to the `dist` folder.

 ### RotorOps Mission Creator Guide:
 For more detailed information on how the script works, see this wiki: